boostercloud/docs-site/source/includes/_application-api.md

 Parameter | Description
 --------- | -----------
 _clientId_ | The application client Id that you got as an output when the application was deployed.
 _username_ | The username of the user you want to sign in.
-It must be previously signed up _password_ | The password used to sign up the user.
+They must have previously signed up _password_ | The password used to sign up the user.

 #### Response